1 + 1

 [1] 2

 Reporting with Data in R is a series of lessons and instructions used for courses in the School of Journalism and Media, Moody College of Communication at the University of Texas at Austin.
-The first two versions of the book were written by Associate Professor of Practice Christian McDonald.
-Assistant Professor Jo Lukito began collaborating and teaching sections of the Reporting with Data in spring 2022 and Anastasia Goodwin is teaching from this material as an adjunct in fall 2023.
+This book is the brainchild of Associate Professor of Practice Christian McDonald, but there are two massive contributors: Assistant Professor Jo Lukito began collaborating and teaching sections of the Reporting with Data in spring 2022 and Anastasia Goodwin taught a section in fall 2023 and they have both have provided valuable edits to this work.
+I am indebted to both of them.

-I’m a strong proponent of what I call Scripted Journalism, a method of committing data-centric journalism in a programmatic, repeatable and transparent way.
-There are a myriad of programming languages that further this, including Python (pandas using Jupyter) and JavaScript (Observable), but we’ll be using R, Quarto and RStudio.
+I’m a strong proponent of what I call Scripted Journalism, a method of committing data journalism that is programmatic, repeatable, transparent and annotated.
+There are a myriad of programming languages that further this, including Python ( with pandas and Jupyter) and JavaScript (Observable), but we’ll be using R, Quarto and RStudio.

-R is a super powerful, open-source programming language for data that is deep with features and an awesome community of users who build upon it.
+R is a super powerful, open-source, data-centric programming language that is deep with features and an awesome community of users who build upon it.
 No matter the challenge before you in your data storytelling, there is probably a package available to help you solve that challenge.
 Probably more than one.

 There is always more than one way to do things in R. This book is a Tidyverse-oriented, opinionated collection of lessons intended to teach students new to programming and R for the expressed act of committing journalism.
-As a beginner course, we strive to make it as simple as possible, which means we may not go into detail about alternative (and possibly better) ways to accomplish tasks in favor of staying in the Tidyverse and reducing options to simplify understanding.
-We rarely discuss differences from base R; Tidyverse is our default.
+I consider the audience a beginner, hense I strive to make steps as simple as possible, which means I may not go into detail about alternative (and possibly better) ways to accomplish tasks in favor of staying in the Tidyverse and reducing options to simplify understanding.
+I rarely discuss differences from base R; Tidyverse is my default.

 Programming languages evolve constantly, and R has seen some significant changes in the past few years, many of them driven by Posit, the company that makes Rstudio and maintains the Tidyverse packages.